Comparison: MBTI vs. EQ.

-The MBTI is a popular and simple tool that can raise awareness of self and others by categorising our personality into four areas: Introversion/extraversion, sensing/intuition, thinking/feeling, and judging/perceiving.
+Don’t get me wrong.
+The MBTI personality test is a popular and simple tool that can raise self-awareness and help understand others.
+The MBTI categorises our personality into four categories: Introversion/extroversion, sensing/intuition, thinking/feeling, and judging/perceiving.

 Simple vs Sophisticated

-Whilst the MBTI is interesting and can encourage self-reflection, it doesn’t aim to either predict or measure behaviour or job performance.
-It’s more about understanding styles of working and communication.
+Whilst the MBTI is interesting and can encourage self-reflection, it doesn’t (aim to) predict or measure your feelings or behaviour or job performance.
+It’s more about a simplistic understanding of styles of working and communication.

-It’s quite limited in its development potential, as these are fixed personality traits with only a few variables.
-In addition, there is limited evidence that it’s possible to develop these traits or that they correlate to important personal or work behaviours or goals.
-This could be said for other personality-based models, such as Insights profiling, which can be useful for raising awareness and creating interesting discussions but has similar limitations.
+It’s therefore limited in how it can help you.
+It can’t spot or develop your much needed skills.
+It deals with fixed personality traits with only a few variables.
+In addition, there is limited evidence that it’s possible to develop these traits or that they correlate to important personal or work behaviours or competencies or goals.
+This could be said for other personality-based models, such as Insights profiling, which can be useful for raising awareness and creating interesting discussions but have similar limitations.

-EQ, on the other hand, is scientifically backed, with normed populations to which people and teams can be directly compared.
-Its attributes are qualities that can all be developed.
+Emotional Intelligence (EQ), on the other hand, is scientifically backed, with normed populations to which people and teams can be directly compared.
+Its attributes are qualities, that are essential for all to learn and can all be developed.
+Everyone needs these skills.
 They can be correlated directly to behaviours, roles, and human performance as a whole.
-EQ is a holistic model, bringing about human success based around the most fundamental of human elements: our emotions.
-Hence, the attributes are interesting and important for everyone to understand.
+EQ is a holistic model, bringing about success based around the most fundamental of human elements: our emotions.
+Hence, the attributes are not simply interesting and important for everyone to understand, but essential.

 To summarise: